Mr-enthalpy/Metaclass-Next-Generation-Polymorphism-in-C-/README.md

 auto  getsource = as<A>(std::move(owner)) // get the source safely
 auto& wrongCast = as<OtherType>(metaObject); // Compilation error
 ```
-+ An ownerless interface can not Downcasting
++ An observer interface can not downcast.
 ## Contributing

 Contributions to MetaClass are welcome!
 Whether it's through submitting bug reports, writing documentation, or contributing code, we value your input and support.